Simracing Hardware Guide

 Simagic equally has their own ecosystem with the same properties as fanatec: Interchangeability and no cables between base and rim.

 Simucube has their own ecosystem as well, but they cooperate with select 3rd party wheel rim manufacturers who use quick release mechanisms and wireless connectivity compatible with Simucube.
-They are the most renowned brand in this area and your goto choice.
+They are the most renowned brand in this area and your go to choice, as well as our recommendation.

 Virtual Racing School (VRS) offers a low budget base without a proprietary ecosystem attached, if you are willing to spend a little time learning about the various rim and connection options.